Alex-Huleatt/wolfssl-examples/psk/tutorial-tcp-psk.md

 3. Change all calls from write() or send() to CySSL_write(), in the simple server ``write(sockfd, sendline, strlen(sendline))`` becomes ``wolfSSL_write(ssl, sendline, strlen(sendline))``

-4. Run the CyaSSL method to initalize CyaSSL ``wolfSSL_Init()``
+4. Run the wolfSSL method to initalize wolfSSL ``wolfSSL_Init()``

 5. Create a ctx pointer that contains using the following process.